 Request Information in the Form of Attachments

-Sometimes the information that you request in an email may be better sent to you as an attachment.
+Sometimes the requested information in a business email may be better sent to you as an attachment.
 However, the person to who you send your email might not immediately think of that although the document may already be available in a digital format.

 Request attachments by stating: